ulfben/RayCastDemo/README.md

 - removed multiple redundant constants and a bunch of calculations by commiting to some limitations
     - a cell is always square, and a power-of-2
     - the world is always square, and a power-of-2
+- replaced a lot of division with shifts
 - split ray_caster into separate functions for horizontal and vertical walls, which massively clarifies their logic
 - fixed the off-by-1 error with the raycaster drawing on the (bottom and right) viewport boundaries.
 - split the code into separate files as a first step in creating a cross-platform facade